Do we want to see the world burn?

 However, how this inevitable fact of life transcends the spiritual realm of every individual person varies greatly.

-Since a long time I hold the theory that people who encounter rejections and hardship from early on in life (and therefore lack sexual, as well as other essential gratifications) have a strong tendency to create stunning pieces of art, literature or technical innovations (you want to look up the biographies of artists like Vincent van Gogh or Ludwig van Beethoven) which is the way to “get your own back on grown-ups who snubbed you in childhood”, as George Orwell put it.
+Since a long time I’ve held the notion that people who encounter rejections and hardship from early on in life (and therefore lack sexual, as well as other essential gratifications) usually tend to create stunning pieces of art, literature or technical inventions (you want to look up the biographies of artists like Vincent van Gogh or Ludwig van Beethoven) what is the way to “get your own back on grown-ups who snubbed you in childhood”, as George Orwell put it.

-Others are not able to find a creative and beneficial outlet to sublime their impulses and go the destructive path.
-It is of no difficulty to find examples here, for there exist sadly a lot of them (you want to look up the biographies of mass murderers like Nikolay Yezhov or Timothy McVeigh) especially among those groups of people who believe they serve a higher political cause.
+Others aren’t capable to find a creative and beneficial outlet to sublime their impulses and go the destructive path.
+It is of no difficulty to find examples here unfortunately, for there exist far to many of them (you want to look up the biographies of mass murderers like Nikolay Yezhov or Timothy McVeigh) especially among those groups of people who believe they serve a higher political cause.

 “He [Orwell] was more insightful about the distant dangers of Communist thought-control, in the Soviet Union, than the more pressing and durable thought-control of Western consumerism” – Keith Gessen

 The 21st century Western society is a world of abundance, unprecedented rises in standards of living and physical safety.
-The current pandemic doesn’t contradict my last point, but indeed confirms it by all intends and purposes.
+The COVID-19 pandemic of 2020-2022 doesn’t contradict this point, yet actually confirms it by all intends and purposes.

 The lack of real face-to-face interaction and, by contrast, the levels of comfort and ease of our everyday lives lead one to believe, or rather feel that this can’t be the natural order of things.

-Quite recently I came across a film analysis about appeals of modern zombie apocalypse movies, and the argument goes that the reason for the popularity of such movies is, by and large, that many viewers covertly wish for a scenario of the kind depicted to happen.
+Quite recently I came across a film analysis about appeals of modern zombie apocalypse movies, and the argument goes that the reason for the popularity of such movies is, by and large, that many viewers covertly wish for a scenario of this kind to happen.

-Clandestinely I wish for civil society go down the drain in my weaker moments as well, if I am perfectly honest1.
+Covertly I wish for civil society go down the drain in my weaker moments as well, if I am perfectly honest.
 But I am also perfectly aware that this is pathetic: the benefits of a stable society prevent me from going with black and ruined teeth, being paralyzed by bacteria or freezing to death in unfavorable climate conditions.

 People may fancy the idea of the very freedom of a post-apocalyptic world, but only so far as access to material goods and the benefits of the industrialized age are largely maintained.

-Why has an apocalyptic collapse never occurred is human history, after all, though it has been prophesied since generations of writers2?
+Why has an apocalyptic collapse never occurred is human history, after all, though it has been prophesied since generations of writers1?
+In fact, the world is actually becoming more peaceful by the year as we progress (check out book 6 in the literature reference that proves it with statistics).

 With a more religious stance one would assert that Good will invariably defeat Evil, and the human spirit will prevail.
 I would kind of adapt on this, since it is basically the very same message.

-So, the end of world will not happen anytime soon, particularly not in the manifestations that are predicted.
-Or covertly hoped for.
+So, the end of world will not happen anytime soon, particularly not in the shapes which have been predicted.
+Or have been hoped for covertly.

-2 as far as I can see, the closest mankind ever came to a complete civil collapse was the Black Death that terrorized the population of the Old World from 1346 to 1353
+1 as I see it, the closest mankind ever came to a complete civil collapse was the Black Death that haunted the population of the Old World in the mid 14th century

 Novels